Maya Jupiter: Biography

 By August 2003, Jupiter was also a regular host for shows such as Soul Kitchen and Freestyle on television video outlet, Channel V, and held hip-hop / rap workshops in community centres.
 She took over as host of national radio station Triple J's weekly music program, Hip Hop Show, in 2004.
 In 2006, Jupiter joined with fellow rap artist MC Trey and DJ Nick Toth to form the group, Foreign Heights.
 They released their first single, "It Goes On", featuring Mr Zux in November of that year.
 In January 2007, their self-titled album was released in Australia and they performed at the Big Day Out.
 At the ARIA Music Awards of 2007 Foreign Heights was nominated for 'Best Urban Release' for "Get Yours (Remix)".

 On 14 April 2008, Hau, frontman of Koolism, took over Jupiter's role as host of the Hip Hop Show, and she left Australia to further her solo career in Los Angeles.

-In December 2010, Jupiter released her second album, Maya Jupiter with Blacc assisting on recording and Quetzal Flores and Martha Gonzalez (both are members of Quetzal) co-producing.
+In December 2010, Jupiter released her second album, Maya Jupiter with Panamanian-American singer Aloe Blacc assisting on recording and Quetzal Flores and Martha Gonzalez (both are members of Quetzal) co-producing.
 OC Weeklys reviewer, Gabriel San Roman described the album as "an innovative collection of songs anchored in lyrical themes of social justice and Son Jarocho vibes" and was pleased by "[t]he sample-free, original instrumentation [which] adds to her music's unique appeal.
 A Latin American harp, requintos, jaranas, electric guitars, trumpets and keys round out her melodies, and there's a striking use of live percussion instruments such as the quijada, cajón, tarima and pandiero [sic] instead of MPC drum beats".

-Jupiter is married to Panamanian-American singer Aloe Blacc.
+Jupiter is married to Aloe Blacc.
 In September 2013, they had their first child, a girl named Mandela.
 In January 2016, they had their second child, a son.